LPN to RN (Advanced Standing)

 Applicants must have a current LPN license in the State of Kansas or compact licensure that will be verified by the nursing program.

-Applicants must submit proof of successful completion of a LPN IV certification course.
+Applicants must submit proof of successful completion of a LPN IV certification course or its equivalent.

 Applicants must submit official college transcripts showing completed prerequisites and copy of transcript of practical nursing education.